BrentonCavanagh/FileConversion/README.md

  - unzip
  - run ImageJ-win64.exe

-Drag and drop the respective Script into the main window of FIJI. use 'RUN' in the new window to start the script & follow the prompts.
+Drag and drop the respective Script into the main window of FIJI.
+Use 'RUN' in the new window to start the script & follow the prompts.